 ‘Integrative’ (‘fitting together’) refers both to the counselling process which aims to bring all our experiencing together, into a unified whole, and to a way of working: bringing together different approaches in a flexible response to individual need.

 We can think of counselling as a partnership, in which you are an expert in your own life, and I collaborate with you through bringing active listening skills,knowledge and understanding about human development and emotional health.
 The interactive process of counselling can reduce confusion and distress by increasing personal insight and acceptance of yourself and helping resolve inner conflict; leaving you freer to choose differently, with more energy to concentrate on your present life.

 For some years now my continuing professional development has included a deepening understanding of the effects on the nervous system of shock and stress, of implicit memories that sometimes result in difficulties in the present, but which may have originated as protective strategies.
 Our work may therefore where appropriate include fostering a sense of physical safety in the present, to encourage the feeling that a difficult experience is really 'over'.

 Making a start / Appointments

-You can ask for some more information by e mail if you wish, or look at my website.The next step would be for us to have a chat on the phone to exchange some information and after that, if we both feel it's appropriate and helpful, to arrange an initial appointment.
-This would be at half the usual fee .
+You can ask for some more information by e mail if you wish, or look at my website.The next step would be for us to have a consultation on the phone to exchange some information and after that, if we both feel it's appropriate and helpful, to arrange an initial appointment.
+This would be at the reduced fee noted above.
 This may feel a bit different to an actual counselling hour, as I may ask you more questions to find out about you and what you are looking for.
 It is also an opportunity for you to ask me questions.